 - MGGA supports ‘T yields’ that more accurately reflect actual yields in a production area excluding years of declared disaster.
 (2008)

-- MGGA supports an increase in the ‘T yield’ plug to 85%.
+- MGGA supports an increase in the ‘T yield’ plug to 85% for all producers.
+(Revised 2020)

 - MGGA supports the separation of spring wheat, durum and winter wheat for crop insurance policies.